 A high fade can be worn by guys with all hair types too, whether it be straight, curly, afro or Asian

-A taper fade is a combination of the taper haircut and the fade haircut.
+Taper fade haircuts provide a combination of the taper haircut and the fade haircut.
 These two styles on their own are often mistaken for one another, but there is actually much to separate them.
 A taper cut doesn’t exhibit as much of a drastic change between hair lengths but sees the hair taper inwards as it reaches the ear.
-It also only concerns the hair just over the ears and at the neckline (although, you’ll find there are still many different types of taper fade).
+It also only tends to concern the hair just over the ears and at the neckline (although, you’ll find there are still many different types of taper fade).

 A taper fade sees the hair gradually get shorter and shorter as you move toward the ears, before blending in with the skin.
 It’s possibly the best fade hairstyle for all guys, as it works with all hair types and any style you wish to have on top.
 It can also work wonders for all face shapes too, as the taper can be modified to suit.